dennislee22/dennislee22.github.io/docs/cdppvc/lvm.md

     # yum install lvm2 -y
     ```

-2. Check the status of the direct attached disks.
+2. Check the status of the direct attached disks in this host.

     ```bash
     # lsblk